What tasty bites can you score at Geylang Serai Ramadan Bazaar 2026? I trawled the annual festive night market, and here are my recommendations.

 Where: Satay Ummi, Stall 63, 1 Engku Aman Road, Singapore 409923

-7. Ayam Golek 8 Wonders
+9. Ayam Golek 8 Wonders

 I’ve saved the best most expensive for the last in my list.
 Ayam golek is essentially rotisserie chicken, like the ones you get at supermarkets for a quickie meal fix.
-Here, you can witness the chook being roasted before, during, and after you made your order.
+Here, you can witness the chook being roasted before, during, and after you make your order.
 The price point is a lot higher compared to other stalls, so get this if you’re there with a group of very famished friends.

 I went for the colourful roti kirai, which set me back $8.
 While the hues add nothing to the flavour, I can’t say the same for the accompanying chicken curry.
-It was nicely spiced, with a couple of substantial chicken pieces that are worth the price.
+It was nicely spiced, with a couple of substantial chicken pieces that were worth the price.

 Best for: Group feasts and show-stopping roast chicken